-Notice that $\cpossy\ex\ux A$ is akin to Berger's uniform existence $\{\exists\ux\} A$ from \cite{Berger(93)}, where one does not care about the witness for $\exists\ux$ (which is actually deleted from the extraction).
-We can thus see $\cpossy$ as an extension of Berger's tool to more general formulas than just existential ones.
-On the other hand there are situations when $\necsy$ and $\cpossy$ are too general tools and separate annotations for each quantifier are a better answer for the problem at hand.
+Notice that $ \wpossy \ex \! \ux A $ is akin to Berger's uniform existence $ \{ \exists \ux\! \}\tspc A $ from \cite{Berger(93)}, where one does not care about the witness for $ \exists \ux $ (which is actually deleted from the extraction).
+We can thus see $\wpossy$ as an extension of Berger's appliance to more general formulas than just existential ones.

+On the other hand there are situations when $\necsy$ and $\wpossy$ are too general contrivances and separate annotations for each quantifier are a better answer for the problem at hand.
 In some of these cases it may still be possible to use the modal operators if one changes the input specification and its proof.

-\begin{remark}[Necessity Introduction revisited] The usual restriction on the introduction rule for the necessity operator $\intro{\necsy}$ is that $\Gamma\equiv\eset$.
-In the natural deduction presentation of modal logic, $\intro{\necsy}$ cannot be unrestricted or $A\limp\necsy A$ becomes a theorem, thus all occurrences of $\necsy$ becoming redundant.
-Our restriction on $\intro{\necsy}$ is strictly weaker, as, e.g., allows any context $\Gamma$ whose formulas are all refutation irrelevant and any context at all if the conclusion is refutation irrelevant.
-Thus, $A\limp\necsy A$ not only is possible in our pseudo-modal systems, it even defines a very interesting class of formulas, see below. \end{remark}